A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Tabulated Gaia and reconstructed WDLF

 \section{Tabulated \textit{Gaia} and reconstructed WDLF}

-These two tables provide (1) the GCNS WDLF binned at the magnitude as tabulated in Appendix~\ref{appexdix:magnitude-resolution} and the best-fit WDLF and the associated uncertainties from this work; and (2) the same for the 20-pc subset.
+Table~\ref{tab:reconstructed_wdlf} provides the GCNS WDLF binned at the magnitude as tabulated in Appendix~\ref{appexdix:magnitude-resolution}, the best-fit WDLF and the associated uncertainties from this work.
+Table~\ref{tab:sfh} best-fit SFH and bootstrapped mean solutions and their uncertainties/standard deviations.